grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

   </p>
   <p>
     My experience in Disques Gam was not a positive one.
-As I've managed to read somewhere online { find link }, the man behind the record store (Gam) is not keen on people just touching his records.
+As I've managed to read somewhere online [0], the man behind the record store (Gam) is not keen on people just touching his records.
 You have to know <i>exactly</i> what you're looking for or else you can just get out of the door.
 Me, being a more, exploring and digging type